spurious-io/browser/README.md

 ## Installation

-Read the installation instructions for [spurious](https://www.github.com/stevenjack/spurious) as the browser is one of the services that started and run by spurious.
+Read the installation instructions for [spurious](https://www.github.com/stevenjack/spurious) as the browser is one of the services that's started and run by spurious.

 ## Contributing